OlegRomanenko/senseictl/README.md

-RivalCTL
+SenseiCTL
 --

-**RivalCTL** is an unofficial configuration tool for the SteelSeries Rival Gaming Mouse under linux.
-This peripheral nor any other product made by SteelSeries, has official Linux support.
+**SenseiCTL** is an unofficial configuration tool for the SteelSeries Sensei Raw Gaming Mouse under linux and is based on [**RivalCTL**](https://github.com/nixi-awoo/rivalctl).
+This peripheral nor any other product made by SteelSeries, has official Linux support today.
 The tool is limited in it's functionality, since everything had to be reverse-engineered.

 Installation